COVID-19 in Illinois: Where Each Region Stands in Key Coronavirus Metrics

 Region 1 (Northwest Illinois):

-Hospital bed availability was at 27.3%, while ICU bed availability was at 22.5% - both over the 20% threshold.
-The region has also seen 15 days of incremental decreases in the 7-day rolling average number of coronavirus patients hospitalized.
+Hospital bed availability was at 22.8%, while ICU bed availability was at 20.1% - both over the 20% threshold as of Tuesday.
+The region has also seen several days of incremental decreases in the 7-day rolling average number of coronavirus patients hospitalized with 253 hospitalized as of Tuesday.

 Region 2 (West-Central Illinois):

-The region's positivity rate was at 13.1% on Nov.
-17 after several days of declines.
+The region's positivity rate was at 13.2% on Nov.
+29 after multiple days of declines.

-About 25.5% of hospital beds remain available in the region, while 19.7% of ICU beds are available - dropping below the 20% threshold on Thursday.
+About 24% of hospital beds remain available in the region, while 18.3% of ICU beds are available - remaining below the 20% threshold as of Dec.
+1.

 Region 3 (Western Illinois):